Michelle Pfeiffer: 1970s and 1980s

-Following Scarface, she played Diana in John Landis' comedy Into the Night (1985), with Jeff Goldblum; Isabeau d'Anjou in Richard Donner's fantasy film Ladyhawke (1985), with Rutger Hauer and Matthew Broderick; Faith Healy in Alan Alda's Sweet Liberty (1986), with Michael Caine; and Brenda Landers in a segment of the 1950s sci-fi parody Amazon Women on the Moon (1987), all of which, despite achieving only modest commercial success, helped to establish her as an actress.
+Following Scarface, Pfeiffer played Diana in John Landis' comedy Into the Night (1985), Isabeau d'Anjou in Richard Donner's fantasy film Ladyhawke (1985), Faith Healy in Alan Alda's Sweet Liberty (1986), and Brenda Landers in a segment of the 1950s sci-fi parody Amazon Women on the Moon (1987), all of which, despite achieving only modest commercial success, helped to establish her as an actress.
 She finally scored a major box-office hit as Sukie Ridgemont in the 1987 adaptation of John Updike's novel The Witches of Eastwick, with Jack Nicholson, Cher, and Susan Sarandon.
 The film received positive reviews and grossed over $63.7 million domestically, equivalent to $ million in dollars, becoming one of her earliest critical and commercial successes.
-Praising their comic timing, Roger Ebert wrote that Pfeiffer and her female co-stars each "have a delicious good time with their roles", while the Los Angeles Times film critic Sheila Benson said Pfeiffer makes her character "a warm, irresistible character."
+Praising their comic timing, Roger Ebert wrote that Pfeiffer and her female co-stars each "have a delicious good time with their roles", while the Los Angeles Times film critic Sheila Benson said Pfeiffer makes her role "a warm, irresistible character".

-Pfeiffer was cast against type, as a murdered gangster's widow, in Jonathan Demme's mafia comedy Married to the Mob (1988), with Matthew Modine, Dean Stockwell and Mercedes Ruehl.
-For the role of Angela de Marco, she donned a curly brunette wig and a Brooklyn accent, and received her first Golden Globe Award nomination as Best Actress in a Motion Picture Musical or Comedy, beginning a six-year streak of consecutive Best Actress nominations at the Golden Globes.
-Pfeiffer then appeared as chic restaurateuse Jo Ann Vallenari in Tequila Sunrise (1988) with Mel Gibson and Kurt Russell, but experienced creative and personal differences with director Robert Towne, who later described her as the "most difficult" actress he has ever worked with.
+Pfeiffer was cast against type as a murdered gangster's widow in Jonathan Demme's mafia comedy Married to the Mob (1988), her first star vehicle.
+For the role of Angela de Marco, she donned a curly brunette wig and a Brooklyn accent, and she received her first Golden Globe Award nomination as Best Actress in a Motion Picture Musical or Comedy, beginning a six-year streak of consecutive Best Actress nominations at the Golden Globes.
+Pfeiffer starred as the restaurateur Jo Ann Vallenari in Tequila Sunrise (1988) but experienced creative and personal differences with director Robert Towne, who later described her as the "most difficult" actress he had worked with.
+She attributed her negative experience making the film to minor injuries sustained from a poorly constructed hot tub and high staff turnover, to the point that she said she had asked to be fired from the production.

-At Demme's personal recommendation, Pfeiffer joined the cast of Stephen Frears's Dangerous Liaisons (1988), with Glenn Close and John Malkovich, playing Madame Marie de Tourvel, the virtuous victim of seduction.
-Hal Hinson of The Washington Post saw Pfeiffer's role as "the least obvious and the most difficult.
+At Demme's personal recommendation, Pfeiffer joined the cast of Stephen Frears's Dangerous Liaisons (1988), playing Madame Marie de Tourvel, a virtuous victim of seduction.
+Hal Hinson of The Washington Post saw her role as "the least obvious and the most difficult.
 Nothing is harder to play than virtue, and Pfeiffer is smart enough not to try.
 Instead, she embodies it.
 Her porcelain-skinned beauty, in this regard, is a great asset, and the way it's used makes it seem an aspect of her spirituality."
-She won the BAFTA Award for Best Actress in a Supporting Role and received a nomination for the Academy Award for Best Supporting Actress.
+For this appearance, she won the BAFTA Award for Best Actress in a Supporting Role and received a nomination for the Academy Award for Best Supporting Actress.